wormhole-foundation/xdapp-book/src/development/portal/evm/tokenTransfer.md

 ```

-Then we simply call `transfer` to create the transfer VAA and fetch it from the guardians when it's ready.
+Then we simply call `transfer` to create the transfer VAA and fetch it from the Guardians when it's ready.
 Note that the target receipient is a Wormhole normalized hex address left-padded to 32 bytes.

 ```js
 const targetRecepient = Buffer.from(tryNativeToHexString(targetDeployment.deployedAddress, "ethereum"), 'hex');